Spanish coronavirus cases overtake China

 The government said it was imposing caps on funeral prices, following reports that undertakers were taking advantage of increased demand.

-The first batch of medical supplies requested by Spain from NATO’s disaster coordination center arrived from the Czech Republic by plane on Sunday evening.
+The first batch of medical supplies requested by Spain from NATO’s disaster coordination centre arrived from the Czech Republic by plane on Sunday evening.

 “If you stop the country, we’ll have a huge social problem within five months,” he said in a television interview.